top of page

 Criteria

-• A minimum GPA of 2.0.
+• A minimum GPA of 2.0 is required.

-Application and Essay
+Application Process and Essay

 • Write a well-though out essay answering the following question in 500 words or less: "How has your involvement in agriculture and/or animals helped you grow individually, expand your interest in this field, shape your career path, and help your community?"